ibsamsky/xsra/README.md

 ## Limitations

-- May not support every possible SRA archive layout
+- May not support every possible SRA archive layout (let us know if you encounter one that fails)
 - Does not support all the options provided by `fastq-dump` or `fasterq-dump`
 - Will not output sequence identifiers in the same format as `fastq-dump` or `fasterq-dump`
 - Spot ordering is not guaranteed to be the same as the SRA archive